vectrozz/nock-wallet/README.md

 - Check selected notes have enough funds
 - Verify `nockchain-wallet` CLI is working: `nockchain-wallet list-notes`
 - Check backend logs for detailed error messages
+- Check transaction file verification in logs

+### Transaction History Issues
+- History is filtered by current wallet's public key
+- If you don't see transactions, verify the wallet address matches
+- Import keys may change the active wallet and affect history visibility
+- Check `wallet_history.json` for raw transaction data

 ### Build errors for nockchain-wallet
 ```bash